-How often does a a tour of downtown Los Angeles include stopping for a drink on Skid Row?
-We found one and for fans of cult poet Charles Bukowski it is a dream come true.
-The tour explores where Bukowski bought his liquor, made his home and wrote Post Office.
+How often does a tour of downtown Los Angeles include stopping for a drink on Skid Row?
+We found one and for fans of cult poet Charles Bukowski, it is a dream come true.

 A poet and a novelist, Charles Bukowski’s work seemed directly influenced by his geography.
-Living and working in Los Angeles, Bukowski’s prodigious works seems to detail his path all around the city.
+Living and working in Los Angeles, Bukowski’s prodigious works seem to detail his path all around the city.

 The tour made its final stop at Crabby Joe’s.
 A relic amongst the rising lofts and condos sprouting up in downtown LA; Crabby Joe’s may be the last of LA’s true dive bars.
 With its $2 beers and jarred pickled pig feet, one could easily imagine Bukowski sitting in one of the stools, belligerently conversing with another equally drunk companion.

 The Charles Bukowski tour ends back at Phillipe The Original.
 If another french dip sandwich is not on your menu, then head over to the numerous Chinese restaurants within walking distance to end the day with a Chinese meal.

 Or head to one of Bukowski’s favorite restaurants, Musso and Frank Grill.
 Established in 1919, the restaurant has seen its share of literary stars like Raymond Chandler and Ernest Hemingway.

 To cap of this evening exploring one of Los Angeles’ most interesting and controversial writers head to your favorite dive bar or perhaps do what Bukowski would have done, return home, order a bottle of liquor to be delivered and churn out prolific poetry.

 Several sources say Bukowski’s favorite drink was what is known as a Boilermaker; this is a beer with a shot glass of Bourbon dropped in it.